qwo/blog/content/post/dominion-enterprises-hack-university-hackathon-2.md

 <img width="300" height="300" src="https://lh4.googleusercontent.com/-wpJ66W4pmBI/Uv44kf2sbPI/AAAAAAAACXw/-1Itq2Nq4To/w1484-h1090-no/20140207_150501_661.jpg" alt="presentation time ">

-We performed our presentation with an ouyva, an android powered video game console.
+We performed our presentation with an **Ouyva**, an android powered video game console.
 Due to the controller not working, we utilized a mouse to present.

-Overall we took first place and best in show for use of Appcelerator/Lanica and the Dominion Enterprises APIs.
+Overall we took first place and **Best in Show** for use of Appcelerator/Lanica and the Dominion Enterprises APIs.

 <img width="500" height="500" src="https://pbs.twimg.com/media/Bf63cW3IAAASfMT.jpg:large" alt="win! ">